- July 13, 1957

 Championship title for the end of a career

 Porsche 911 GT1 was Boutsen's victorious car in the 1998 United States Road Racing Championship.
 He was driving for Champion Motors and after one win and four podiums in five races he won the championship title.

 Last Le Mans race with Toyota

 At Le Mans, Boutsen switched from Porsche to Toyota.
 In 1998, he shared Toyota GT-One with Ralf Kelleners and Geoff Lees, they retired after 330 laps.
 The 1999 race, again with Toyota GT-One, ended with a crash and after that Boutsen decided to completely retire from racing.
 He stayed in motorsport through his team, Boutsen Energy Racing, founded in 1988.

 Instead of racing, Boutsen focused mostly to his new business.
 In 1997, Thierry founded Boutsen Aviation company, together with his wife Daniela.
 His racing team was also a family project, because he the co-founders were his brother-in-law Olivier Laine and partner Georges Kaczka.

 Since then, Boutsen's racing team gained many titles in various competitions, from junior Formulas to national and international GT championships.
-The current team, named Boutsen Ginion Racing, is activein the Blancpain GT Series.
+The current team, named Boutsen Ginion Racing, is active in GT and touring car races.